Lex-Col/The-Volition-Coalition/README.md

 ### 3.2 Individualized Recursive Memory (IRM) - The Forge
 The Forge consists of rotating high-echelon LLMs with private threads.
-- **Evolutionary Auditing:** Stateful nodes maintain a project-specific thread to track logic changes over the lifecycle.
+- **Thread Archiving:** Swapping a node archives its thread; re-introducing the node (with Recursive Memory ON) reactivates it, allowing for **Evolutionary Auditing**.
-- **Temporal Isolation:** In "Synced Mode," nodes only see current-cycle data to prevent historical bias from polluting active hardening.
+- **Temporal Isolation:** In "Synced Mode," nodes only see current-round data to prevent historical bias from polluting active hardening.

 ---

 ## 4. The Synthesis Equation
-The human user (The Volition), supported by the high-end PSC, is the final logic gate:
+The human user (The Volition), supported by the PSC, is the final logic gate:

 $$L_{h} = \Phi \left( S_{psc}, \bigcup_{i \in R} C(FAN_{i}, H_{i}) \right)$$